Chenyungchin/Chenyungchin.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a first-year ECE Ph.D. student at Princeton University working in <a href='https://nverma.princeton.edu/'>Verma Lab</a>, advised by Prof. <a href='https://ece.princeton.edu/people/naveen-verma'>Naveen Verma</a>.
+I am a second-year ECE Ph.D. student at Princeton University working in <a href='https://nverma.princeton.edu/'>Verma Lab</a>, advised by Prof. <a href='https://ece.princeton.edu/people/naveen-verma'>Naveen Verma</a>.
 I completed my undergrad in EE from National Taiwan University and am honored to be recognized as an honorary member of Phi Tau Phi Scholastic Society, awarded to the top 1% of college graduates.
 I have had the privilege to work in the <a href='https://sites.google.com/eecs.ee.ntu.edu.tw/eecslab'>Energy-Efficient Circuits and Systems Lab, NTU</a>, advised by <a href="https://www.ee.ntu.edu.tw/profile1.php?teacher_id=943022">Prof. Tsung-Te Liu</a>, and the <a href="https://sites.google.com/keio.jp/keio-csg/home?authuser=0">Computing and Sensing Group, Keio (Japan)</a>, advised by <a href="https://www.st.keio.ac.jp/en/tprofile/elec/yoshioka_kentaro.html">Prof. Kentaro Yoshioka</a>.

 My research interests span energy-efficient Neural Network Processing and AI acceleration, with a particular focus on Memory-Centric Architectures and In-memory Computing Circuits.
 I am also interested in Neural Network Algorithms and Computer Architectures.